-Ahead of Stirring Slowly being released later this year, debut author Georgie Hayden has released a free eshort, A Week of Stirring Slowly with 7 exclusive recipes (download yours here!).
-We caught up talk all things eshort, publishing and food, of course.
+As a teaser for her stunning debut cookbook, Stirring Slowly, author Georgie Hayden has released a free eshort, A Week of Stirring Slowly, with 7 exclusive recipes (download yours here!).
+We caught up talk all things eshort, publishing, and food, of course.

 How do you plan ahead for a week of cooking?